For mobile users more tabs are available by clicking the tabs symbol above :

 For details on NAMI Western Massachusetts programs and additional information please download

 Based in Agawam, Massachusetts our volunteers, board members, and staff, are dedicated to spreading mental health awareness and various support and educational programs across Franklin, Hampshire, and Hampden Counties.
 Our office, located at 324A Springfield Street, serves as a resource center for those affected by mental health issues and their family and friends.
 Please stop by and visit with our staff and volunteers to discuss how we can help you or those you love.
 As one of twenty-one NAMI affiliates in Massachusetts, we maintain a resource library, literature on various mental illnesses, and treatment options.
 We welcome you to browse our website for events in the area, up to date legislative and news information, area resources and more.

 FREE SUPPORT GROUPS FOR PEOPLE LIVING WITH MENTAL ILLNESS

-We are thrilled to announce that in 2011, NAMI was included in a select list of charities that meet the Better Business Bureau’s “Wise Giving Alliance” standards and was featured with other charities in a full-page ad in USA Today on November 29, 2011.
+We are thrilled to announce that in 2011, NAMI was included in a select list of charities that meet the Better Business Bureau’s “Wise Giving Alliance” standards and was featured with other charities in a full-page ad in USA Today.
 Along with our recent upgrade to a four-star rating (the highest score) from Charity Navigator, this is a wonderful testament to our efforts to be good stewards of donors’ dollars.